 While these test methods are certainly effective at inducing thermal runaway, they are not representative of the cause of real-world battery failures.
 In fact, outside the lab, a large number of thermal runaway events have no apparent connection with any kind of system “abuse” or obvious stress factors.

 As with system or mechanic failure in vehicles of all types, the best way to hamper the effects of thermal runaway is through early intervention.
-Robust early detection of thermal runaway via gas sensors is a must in EV design.
+Management of thermal runaway via gas sensors is a must in EV design.

-Thermal Runaway Gas Detection Sensor Technology for Li-Ion Batteries
+Thermal Runaway Gas Management Sensor Technology for Li-Ion Batteries

 Thermal runaway in Li-ion batteries is not common, but the effects can be severe, including explosions in stationary energy storage systems and the spontaneous combustion of electric vehicles.